jktjia/jktjia/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm Jamie

-- 🌱 I'm currently studying Computer Science and Biology at Northeastern University
+Majoring in Computer Science and Biology at Northeastern University (Class of 2026)
-- 😄 Pronouns: they/them